Theint-naychi/PulseIPD/README.md

-#Pulse - IPD
+#Pulse - Final project submission

 Student ID: W2003674
 Module: Final Year Project

-This repository contains the SwiftUI prototype for the IPD submission.
+This repository contains the final implementation of the Pulse iOS application, developed using SwiftUI and Firebase.